seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 run #16 read `Ω` on the archive for both sides at every grid point, and the finding is that no `k*` exists (§3.10a, §3.12, §10).

-**The two revisions before this one, in one line each.** `2026-09-05-b` carried no specification at all — it recorded the dispatch of run #16, which took the three measurements TZ-29 built an instrument for and could not run (inv.
-44), and closed the continuation-target hypothesis by measuring it; `2026-09-05-a` recorded TZ-27 and TZ-28 — the `--target` instrument and the repair of its two derived bars — and moved no production file.
-Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`) is superseded by v20 at this revision, above.
+**The two revisions before this one, in one line each.** `2026-09-05-c` recorded TZ-30 and contract v20 — the fourteenth gate step and the three `analyst/**` classes — on a local replay, with no hosted reading and one reading owed; `2026-09-05-b` carried no specification at all, recording the dispatch of run #16, which took the three measurements TZ-29 built an instrument for and could not run (inv.
+44).
+Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`) was superseded by v20 at `-c` and v20 is unchanged here.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the